attila-lendvai/maru/doc/compiler.md

 of an IA-32 assembler that directly outputs machine code this requirement can be eliminated; i.e. there's no inherent external dependency on the C infrastructure in the codebase.

+## Peculiarities of the compiler

+i.e. peculiarities of the subset of Maru that the compiler can level-shift to machine code; you can also read it as a TODO list:

+ - `=` is simple integer equality, i.e. it's very different from the `=` in the VM that does e.g. string comparison

+ - for now lambda's cannot capture anything (fails with an explicit error)

+ - special-operators can only take two arguments; i.e. arithmetics, comparators, etc (and the error message is obscure)

+ - more, TODO

 ## Compile-time phases: `expand` and `encode`